andischuster/RelationshipGarden/PRD.md

 - **Trigger**: Click on "Start to Grow Together for Free" button
 - **Animation**: 3D card flip effect using CSS transforms
 - **Duration**: 800ms with easing function
-- **Behavior**: Current card stack container flips to reveal input interface
+- **Behavior**: Current card stack container flips to reveal chat input interface in simple design
 - **Fallback**: Graceful degradation for reduced motion preferences

 #### Activity Generator Interface

 **Input Collection**:
-- **Partner 1 Prompt**: "What would you like to improve or experience in your relationship?"
+- **Partner 1 Prompt**: "Get started for free.
+What would you like to improve or experience in your relationship?"
+Transition to next card after Input.
 - **Partner 2 Prompt**: "What would your partner like to improve or experience?"
+Transition to next card.
 - **Input Method**: Text areas with placeholder text and character limits
 - **Validation**: Required fields with helpful error messaging
 - **Progressive Disclosure**: Show Partner 2 input after Partner 1 completion

 **Activity Generation**:
-- **Processing State**: Loading animation with encouraging messages
-- **Activity Suggestion**: Personalized romantic/meaningful activity based on combined input
+- **Activity Suggestion**: Personalized romantic/meaningful activity based on combined input using AI agent.
 - **Conversation Prompts**: Include tailored discussion starters with each activity
 - **Visual Design**: Maintain card aesthetic with new content